LayerZero-Labs/devtools/examples/oft-solana/README.md

 > [!WARNING]
 > The OFT Solana Example is currently an experimental build that is subject to changes.
+>
-> You can enable this build my running:
+> You can enable this build by running:
 > <code>LZ_ENABLE_EXPERIMENTAL_SOLANA_OFT_EXAMPLE=1 npx create-lz-oapp@latest</code>

 <p align="left>